 BONUS: Spoof Your Banners

 The purveyors of ‘security through obscurity’ will tell you that spoofing your banner is useless and evil.
 That’s true if that practice is the only technique employed to protect systems.
 The truth is, hackers (and security consultants alike) use banners to gather information about assets such as the manufacturer, model, etc. They use this information, typically as truth, to analyze and craft plans of attack.
 Now, determined attackers can use alternate methods to try to find out if the banner has been falsified or not and therefore attack the system from a different angle.
 But this setback increases additional hurdles and friction into the process for hackers who, statistics show, are neither overly determined nor are they targeting you.
 In other words, most compromises are opportunistic.
-So with just a bit of legwork, it could frustrate a good number of would-be attackers and cause them move along.
+So with just a bit of legwork, it could frustrate a good number of would-be attackers and cause them to move along.
 As alluded to previously, security through obscurity tactics are okay to use, but only if combined with multiple layers of defense.